-Say hello to Lorinda, Associate Program Director at our 200-unit #SRO in the #Bronx.
-Under normal circumstances, Lorinda’s position requires her to wear many hats.
+Say hello to Lorinda, Associate Program Director at our SRO in the Bronx.
+Lorinda’s role requires her to wear many hats.
 From supervisor to teacher, social worker to problem solver, Lorinda is the person you call when times get tough.

-In addition to their usual responsibilities, Lorinda’s staff distributed masks and hand sanitizer, made sure everyone practiced social distancing, and, perhaps most importantly, checked on clients to make sure they were safe multiple times a day.
+On top of their usual responsibilities, Lorinda’s staff handed out masks and hand sanitizer, made sure everyone practiced social distancing, and, perhaps most importantly, checked on clients to make sure they were safe multiple times a day.
 If someone was missing, they called all the area hospitals until that person was found.
 “At first,” Lorinda says, “Some people were annoyed we were checking on them so much, but once we explained that it was for their own safety, then they understood.”

 And all that hard work paid off—out of 180+ clients, not one life at Lorinda’s program was lost, and very few people became ill.
-When asked what kept her going during that difficult time, Lorinda does not hesitate to answer: “My faith,” she says.
+“My faith kept me going,” she says.
 “I start off every day with prayer and meditation.”

 Lorinda also keeps herself focused by using what she refers to as her “self-care toolbox.”
-Whether that means taking time to connect with family and friends or relaxing with her favorite music (old school R&B, reggae, jazz) or movies (Black Panther, TheColorPurple), Lorinda knows that taking a little time for yourself can sometimes be the best way to keep up the energy needed for taking care of others.
+Whether that means taking time to connect with family and friends or relaxing with her favorite music (old school R&B, reggae, jazz) or movies (Black Panther, TheColorPurple), Lorinda knows that a little time for yourself is one of the best ways to keep up the energy needed for taking care of others.